frcode/python-ibmdb-wiki/APIs.md

 **Return Values**

-Returns a statement resource with a result set containing the following columns:
+Returns an IBM_DBStatement with a result set containing the following columns:
 * PROCEDURE_CAT - The catalog that contains the procedure.
 The value is `None` if this table does not have catalogs.
 * PROCEDURE_SCHEM - Name of the schema that contains the stored procedure.
 * PROCEDURE_NAME - Name of the procedure.